collectiverealms/collectiverealms/ta.md

 *	*	*

 He awoke with a moderate headache and a tired body.
 He felt sand under him, on his tongue, and in his moustache.
 Shakily rising, Morlo saw only a vast expanse of grey dunes in all directions.
-The sky was black and featureless, and in the distance he could see a bright colorful sphere of blue and green.
+The sky was black and featureless, and in the distance, he could see a bright colorful sphere of blue and green.
 He took a few wobbly steps towards it, and then stopped as he realized where he was.

 The Moon.